gknowles/dimapp/tools/resupd/README.md

 -->

 # resupd
+Builds a web resource from webpack bundle files and either:
-Update web resources in exe and dll files.
+  - updates the resource in exe and dll files
+  - or generates a C++ function that returns the resource data as a string_view.